 In California, committed heterosexual domestic partners can register their relationships when one party is 62 or older.
 This secures important rights and responsibilities related to health care decisions, inheritances, family coverage for employer-provided benefits, and matters such as those above.
 The California Declaration of Domestic Partnership can protect your rights and those of your children in times of family crisis.
 We are familiar with the differences between California and federal law regarding the rights of unmarried partners.
 We use our knowledge to advise clients about the choices they face.

-Finally, the general legal status of gay marriages changes as the law itself changes.
 Our law firm stays current on changes in the law, and our lawyers are prepared to offer skilled counsel regarding civil unions and domestic partnerships.
 We invite you to contact our offices today for answers to your questions.
 You can visit us in Riverside or Temecula.